 In order to have a shot, you’ll need to send your promotional material.
 Often, they will have to check with the act’s management or agency and the more information they have to present on you, the better.
-You can certainly ask for the act’s management contact in case you need to establish contact (I’ve outlined the process for connecting with a manager or agent below).
-However, I would let the venue booker make the initial contact.

 Some venues arrange openers for certain acts and sometimes they receive strict instructions from the act’s agent regarding the act’s policy on openers.
 If you begin to let the venues know about your intentions, they may keep you in mind when appropriate situations arise.